hamzamu/equineistcom-sv/src/content/posts/how-often-should-you-trim-your-horses-shoes-and-why-its-important.md

 cover: 5-post.jpg
 date: 2024-09-12 02:45:10.707Z
 created: 2024-09-12 02:45:10.707Z
-tags: horse, horse care, horse owners, hooves work, ferrier
+tags: horse, horse-care, horse-owners, hooves-work, ferrier
 modified: 2024-09-15 22:40:40.946Z
 author: Hamza Mousa
 ---

 Maintaining your horse's hooves through regular trimming is a crucial aspect of equine care.

 This practice not only ensures your horse's health and comfort but also significantly impacts their overall performance and longevity.